wapcaplet/matheye/README.rst

 Goals
 -----

-Matheye in a way aims to present interactive cheat-sheets of basic mathematics.
+Matheye in a way aims to present interactive cheat-sheets of basic mathematics, targeted toward children or beginners who are learning math concepts for the first time.
+It doesn't prompt for answers or do grading of any kind; it's simply a tool for explanation and exploration.

-It doesn't prompt the user for correct answers; what it does is show all of the answers, along with a graphical demonstration of why that answer is correct.
-It is a sort of numeric playground, a field of numbers to explore.
+Short-term, it will include fundamental concepts with whole numbers: addition, subtraction, multiplication, division with remainders, prime numbers, factors, and multiples.
+Longer-term, it might expand to include fractions, functions, trigonometry, algebra, and calculus.

 Implementation